-\textbf{Patching Methods for the Identified Failures}.
+\textbf{Patching methods for the identified failures}.
 We attempt to defend against the threats via reminder prompting and filtering defense, both working in the deployment stage.
 A more radical strategy is to patch the failures via further safety alignment.
 From this perspective, our red-teaming framework can serve as an automated arena for patching the safety failures in agentic search systems.

-\textbf{Proactively Tackling Unsafe Search Results}.
-As the root of all evils is the unreliable search results, we can effectively mitigate the threat if we can detect them and rule them out from the search result list.
+\textbf{Proactively tackling unsafe search results}.
+As the root cause is unreliable search results, we can effectively mitigate the threat if we can detect them and rule them out from the search results.
 This is evidenced by our results in~\Cref{subsec:in-depth-analysis}.
-Although it may be even harder to detect if stealthier websites are crafted, smarter strategies can be adopted to improve performance.
+Although it may be hard to detect if stealthier websites are crafted, smarter strategies can be adopted to improve performance.
 What's more, this can also be complemented by the techniques from the information retrieval domain.

-\textbf{Solving the Knowledge-Action Gap}.
+\textbf{Solving the knowledge-action gap}.
 An important finding is from~\Cref{subsec:in-depth-analysis}, where \llm{GPT-4.1-mini} can effectively detect certain unreliable websites when specialized for detection, but they still adopt the unreliable search results when they take on search agent tasks.
 This may serve as a self-evolving opportunity in the safety aspects.
 Techniques like self-rewarding~\citep{yuan2024self-rewarding-language-models-self-alignment} may assist in closing the gap and fostering better safety.